Phraya Phahonphonphayuhasena: Revolutionary leader

 Phraya Phahon was an important member of a group of conspirators known as the "Four Musketeers" (4 ทหารเสือ).
 They were part of the Khana Ratsadon (or 'People's Party') who carried out the revolution of 1932.
-After 1932 coup, three factions formed among the political and military leaders of Khana Ratsadon.
-These were: first, the senior military faction led by Phraya Phahon; second, the junior army and navy faction led by Luang Phibunsongkhram; and third, the civilian faction led by Pridi Phanomyong.
-Also he, Phraya Songsuradet, and Phraya Ritthiakhaney, were served the collective military defenders of capital, de facto national government leader, exercising power behalf the king.
+After the 1932 coup, three factions formed among the political and military leaders of Khana Ratsadon: the senior military faction led by Phraya Phahon; the junior army and navy faction led by Luang Phibunsongkhram; and the civilian faction led by Pridi Banomyong.
+Also he, Phraya Songsuradet, and Phraya Rithi-akkhaney were the collective military defenders of capital and exercised power on behalf of the king.

-As the most senior Phraya Phahon was viewed as the de facto leader of the Khana Ratsadon and the revolution itself.
+As its most senior member, Phraya Phahon was viewed as the de facto leader of the Khana Ratsadon and the revolution itself.
 It was Phraya Phahon who read the Declaration of the New Siamese State in the Royal Plaza that declared the end of absolute monarchy and the establishment of the constitutional Siamese state.
 Because of the key role he played in the revolution he was rewarded with a high position in the new government and was made a member of the new cabinet.